leannejdong/leannejdong/README.md

 I'm keen about learning new tools and languages features that help problem solving in real world.

 **Warning**: I am not good enough.
 If I ever claim to you I'm good at it, then I must be very drunk.
- Nevertheless, I am determined for a career in C++ and hoping to be better.
-Lost in Mars, fell in love with :alien: ...

 ## Projects (Postdoctoral)